enthought/comtypes/README.md

 ## Community

-Issues may be tracked, bugs may be reported and contributions may be made to the codebase and documentation on `comtypes`' [GitHub](https://github.com/enthought/comtypes) repository.
+The [GitHub repository](https://github.com/enthought/comtypes) is used for tracking issues, reporting bugs, and contributing to the codebase and documentation.

 ## For Enterprise